US Center for SafeSport fires CEO Ju'Riese Colón, the latest sign of crisis for the Olympic watchdog

 Fueled by Congressional hearings that included heart-wrenching testimony from abuse survivors, a consensus grew that an independent entity was needed to do the work the U.S. Olympic committee and its sports subsidiaries could not.

-Congress passed laws requiring most of SafeSport’s money to come from the organizations it oversaw.
+Congress passed laws requiring most of SafeSport’s money (the center reported nearly $24.8 million in revenue in 2023) come from the organizations it oversaw.
 Despite its funding source, the center insisted on independence.
 It placed big demands on the sports organizations — requiring resource-consuming annual audits and claiming first right of refusal on cases involving their sports.

 It led to a lack of trust but also a fear of speaking up at both the Olympic committee and inside the individual sports agencies, lest anyone be accused of undermining the center, even if it wasn’t performing well.